maxwellbenton/manager-readme/manager_readme.md

 * Specific
 * Kind

-It turns out that when you go for two of those, you get the third for free (think about it).
-Please return the same for feedback to me.
-If you don't feel like you're getting enough guidance, that's a great thing for me to hear from you and I'll make sure we're aligned in terms of level here.
+Please return the feedback for me in the same style.

 <a name="mgr-job"></a>